kyawmyintthein/kyawmyintthein.github.io/content/about.md

 - Books, movies, and random musings
 - Anything that catches my interest

-## Why "Burmese Gopher"?
+## Personal Touch

-You might notice the gopher mascot around the site.
-As someone from Myanmar working extensively with Go (Golang), I thought it was a fun way to represent my identity – a **Burmese Gopher** navigating the world of technology and life in a new country.
+This blog is my digital space where I blend my professional journey with personal experiences.
+Moving from Myanmar to Australia has been an incredible adventure, and I want to share both the technical insights I've gained and the life experiences that have shaped me.

 ## Beyond Code